Monday, February 2, 2009

-So with pen to legal pad, here are the 10 tips I came up with for leading in challenging times.
-I’m sure they are no better or worse than the rest, but they resonate for me, and I sincerely hope they will for you too.
+Here are 10 tips for leading in challenging times.
+They may not be any no better or worse than the rest, but they resonate for me, and I sincerely hope they will for you too.

 1. Work hard and perform.
 Wow, isn’t that profound?
 I’m serious, though.
 As leaders, these are times that require sacrifice, hard work, and perseverance.
 This is how battles are won and great companies get turned around.
 It’s the collective hard work from each and every one of us, especially our leaders.
 No one’s going to put in the extra effort if they see their leaders coasting.